pahaze/pwf2tools-cpp/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/pahaze/pwf2tools-cpp/badge)](https://www.codefactor.io/repository/github/pahaze/pwf2tools-cpp)

  pwf2tools is a suite of modding tools for the game "Parappa the Rapper 2".
-It is released under the GPLv3 license.
+It is released under the Unlicense.
 It's free to use and open source (and always will be!).
 The icon is drawn by [@p4ckles](https://twitter.com/p4ckles).
 It can be used for INT, SPM, TM2, and TEX0 modification.
 This version is not complete, so it isn't perfect.
 A public beta will be released soon.
 This version is built in C++ (Qt), and is targetted for every OS, including Linux and macOS.
 If you want to test, feel free to download and build.
 You have to have zlib and libpng development files.

 ## Currently finished -